 Dramatic Play: Dramatic play can be an important tool for dealing with problems big and small.
 This kind of play might include dressing up as a character or superhero, pretending to be in another world, acting out scenarios with puppets, or playing with an imaginary friend.
 Dramatic play might also be a tool for parents to learn what is in a child’s mind at the moment.

-Artwork: When children are encouraged to create their own unique forms of art, they can use this as a way to understand and cope with stress in their lives.
+The Arts: When children are encouraged to create their own unique forms of art, they can use this as a way to understand and cope with stress in their lives.

 Making and Building: Children make decisions about what and how they make and build.
 These decisions can be an expression of their inner feelings and give a child control of what takes place.
 We may be tempted to rearrange a child’s structure or alter a child’s creation, but this could change a child’s play or design.
 Consider asking open-ended questions about a child’s creation and waiting for a child to ask for your help.